ghxstship/scorpion26.10/docs/phases/PHASE_4_PROGRESS.md

 - Gold accents on "456AF" in headings
 - Updated all cards with icon boxes
 - Red icons for Fitness Verticals (Tier 1, 2, 3)
-- Gold icons for Ecosystem (456AFU, Club456, 456Customs)
+- Gold icons for Ecosystem (ProAFU, Club456, 456Customs)
 - Gold-bordered founder section

 **Sections:**